-The Francis Howell School District uses formal assessment data to monitor student progress and program effectiveness through early childhood screening, health screening, state-required achievement assessments, assessments for program planning and assessments to determine student eligibility for special programs.
-The District also administers standardized tests to monitor progress in general academic achievement and to measure the effectiveness of District programs.
-Additionally, the District has developed local assessments to provide practice for the Missouri Assessment Plan (MAP), End of Course (EOC) and to assess areas not measured by the MAP.
+The Francis Howell School District (FHSD) uses formal assessment data to monitor student progress and program effectiveness.
+FHSD administers standardized tests to monitor progress in general academic achievement and to measure the effectiveness of district programs.
+Additionally, FHSD has developed local assessments to provide practice for the Missouri Assessment Plan (MAP), End of Course (EOC) and to assess areas not measured by the MAP.

 Learn more about End of Course Exams.

 April 4 – May 27, 2016 is the Grade Level Assessment testing window provided by the Missouri Department of Elementary and Secondary Education (DESE).
 Your child’s building will set their own schedule and will communicate details with parents of participating students.
 The Grade Level Assessments are given in grades 3-8 in Mathematics and Communication Arts and in grades 5 and 8 in Science.
 These tests will again be given online.

 Learn more about MAP Testing